Wold decomposition for isometries with equal range: Invariants

-\NI\textit{Acknowledgements:} The second author's research work is partially supported by a Faculty Initiation Grant (FIG scheme), IIT Roorkee (Ref.
-No: MAT/FIG/100820) and Core Research Grant (CRG/2022/006891), SERB (DST), Government of India. \NI\textit{Data availability:} Data sharing is not applicable to this article as no data sets were generated or analysed during the current study. \NI\textit{Declarations} \NI\textit{Conflict of interest:} The authors have no competing interests to declare.
+\NI\textit{Acknowledgements:} The anonymous reviewer's critical and helpful comments and suggestions have greatly enhanced the paper's presentation, for which the authors are grateful.
+The second author's research work is partially supported by a Faculty Initiation Grant (FIG scheme), IIT Roorkee (Ref.
+No: MAT/FIG/100820) and the Mathematical Research Impact Centric Support (MATRICS) (MTR/2021/000695), SERB (DST), Government of India. \NI\textit{Data availability:} Data sharing is not applicable to this article as no data sets were generated or analysed during the current study. \NI\textit{Declarations} \NI\textit{Conflict of interest:} The authors have no competing interests to declare.